 I alternate between Everlast Powerlocks, Hayabusa Tokushus, Sabas trainers, R2C C17s, and Winning MS-400s for bag work or mitts.
 I use another pair of C17s or Sabas trainers for sparring because the protection they offer both the user and sparring partner is ideal.
 If I trained primarily in Muay Thai though I would be using those same gloves will alternating the BGV1s as well.
 Due to the stiff padding though I would have second thoughts about sparring in them.

 Overall a glove is just a form of protection.
 No matter what your primary concern should be how well a glove can protect your hands and sparring partner.
 Like I said I use the, “MMA,” style Tokushus and they’ve never hindered my Boxing.
 Using Boxing gloves for Thai also haven’t affected my Muay Thai at all.
 The purpose of a glove is protection so if a glove protects your hands and feels comfortable then I suggest you use it, no matter the style.
 As I mentioned though if you do train in Muay Thai or even MMA, then it would be wise to use a Thai style glove for that added flexibility to use to your advantage during a clinch and also to grow accustomed.

-See also: Boxing Gloves Buying Guide
+See also: Best Boxing Gloves and Buying Guide